v-cakoll/docs.it-it/docs/visual-basic/language-reference/data-types/single-data-type.md

 - zeros, trailing
 - numbers [Visual Basic], floating point ms.assetid: 224a2795-4cd5-496c-8f7a-a4f05a06d45d
-ms.openlocfilehash: af75f5eb5a4281f6efae8ec3c9442ce2b28f595e
+ms.openlocfilehash: 60a688c510f6e36dca5809566b37a388429e18c7
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64646990"
+ms.locfileid: "74343924"
 ---
 # <a name="single-data-type-visual-basic"></a>Tipo di dati Single (Visual Basic)

-Contiene con segno a 32 bit IEEE (4 byte) e con precisione singola numeri a virgola mobile con valore compreso tra - 3,4028235E + 38 e - 1,401298E-45 per valori negativi e tra 1,401298E-45 e 3,4028235E + 38 per i valori positivi.
-Numeri a precisione singola contengono un'approssimazione di un numero reale.
+Holds signed IEEE 32-bit (4-byte) single-precision floating-point numbers ranging in value from -3.4028235E+38 through -1.401298E-45 for negative values and from 1.401298E-45 through 3.4028235E+38 for positive values.
+Single-precision numbers store an approximation of a real number.

 ## <a name="remarks"></a>Note

- Usare la `Single` tipo di dati contengono valori a virgola mobile che non richiedono l'intera ampiezza dei dati `Double`.
-In alcuni casi, common language runtime potrebbe essere possibile riunire i `Single` variabili e ridurre il consumo di memoria.
+ Use the `Single` data type to contain floating-point values that do not require the full data width of `Double`.
+In some cases the common language runtime might be able to pack your `Single` variables closely together and save memory consumption.

  Il valore predefinito di `Single` è 0.

 ## <a name="programming-tips"></a>Suggerimenti per la programmazione

-- **Precisione.** Quando si lavora con numeri a virgola mobile, tenere presente che non sempre hanno una rappresentazione esatta in memoria.
-Ciò potrebbe provocare risultati imprevisti da determinate operazioni, ad esempio il confronto dei valori e `Mod` operatore.
-Per altre informazioni, vedere [tipi di dati di risoluzione dei problemi](../../../visual-basic/programming-guide/language-features/data-types/troubleshooting-data-types.md).
+- **Precision.** When you work with floating-point numbers, keep in mind that they do not always have a precise representation in memory.
+This could lead to unexpected results from certain operations, such as value comparison and the `Mod` operator.
+For more information, see [Troubleshooting Data Types](../../../visual-basic/programming-guide/language-features/data-types/troubleshooting-data-types.md).

-- **Widening.** Il `Single` può ampliarsi nel tipo di dati `Double`.
-Ciò significa che è possibile convertire `Single` al `Double` senza che si verifichi un <xref:System.OverflowException?displayProperty=nameWithType> errore.
+- **Widening.** The `Single` data type widens to `Double`.
+This means you can convert `Single` to `Double` without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Zeri finali.** I tipi di dati a virgola mobile non è qualsiasi rappresentazione interna di 0 caratteri finali.
-Ad esempio, essi non viene fatta distinzione tra 4,2000 e 4.2.
-Di conseguenza, i caratteri 0 finali non vengono visualizzati quando si visualizzano o stampare valori a virgola mobile.
+- **Trailing Zeros.** The floating-point data types do not have any internal representation of trailing 0 characters.
+For example, they do not distinguish between 4.2000 and 4.2.
+Consequently, trailing 0 characters do not appear when you display or print floating-point values.

-- **Caratteri tipo.** Aggiungendo il carattere di tipo letterale `F` a un valore letterale, se ne determina la conversione nel tipo di dati `Single`.
+- **Type Characters.** Aggiungendo il carattere di tipo letterale `F` a un valore letterale, se ne determina la conversione nel tipo di dati `Single`.
 Aggiungendo il carattere identificatore di tipo `!` a qualsiasi identificatore, se ne determina la conversione al tipo di dati `Single`.

-- **Tipo di Framework.** Il tipo corrispondente in .NET Framework è la struttura <xref:System.Single?displayProperty=nameWithType>.
+- **Framework Type.** Il tipo corrispondente in .NET Framework è la struttura <xref:System.Single?displayProperty=nameWithType>.

 ## <a name="see-also"></a>Vedere anche